sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

 * NOTE: The *DN* (domain name) for Comet is    `comet.sdsc.edu`

 You may need to know the physical IP address of the cluster.
-To do this, run the `nslookup` command from the command line of a terminal window
+To do this, run the `nslookup` command from the command line of your terminal window
 ```
 [username@comet:] nslookup comet.sdsc.edu
 Server:		192.168.86.1